alexis-moins/dot/README.md

   dot --version | -v

 Commands:
-  help     Show help about a command link     Create a link to the dot script unlink   Remove the link to the dot script update   Update to the latest version env      Show environment information
+  help      Show help about a command link      Create a link to the dot script unlink    Remove the link to the dot script update    Update dot to the latest version env       Show environment information dir       Show dotfiles directory

 Dotfiles Commands:
-  clone    Clone a remote git dotfiles repository
+  clone     Clone a remote git dotfiles repository edit      Edit your dotfiles sync      Update your dotfiles to the latest commit install   Install dotfiles using symbolic links clear     Remove symbolic links from /Users/alexis status    Show the status of your dotfiles stage     Stage files for committing later restore   Unstage files

 Options:
   --help, -h